Meet Our Team & Guest Choreographers

 Nina Jessica Schulte

-Her own personal award comes from being able to share her love for dance with her students, and see them strive to be the best they can be.
+Her personal award comes from being able to share her love for dance with her students, and see them strive to be the best they can be at any level.

 Anna Silvers Bartholomew